noeliajbravo/noeliajbravo/README.md

-### Hi there! 👋
+### Hi there!
+I'm Noelia 🙋🏻

-- 👩‍💻 I’m currently working on automation testing.
+- 👩‍💻 I’m a QA & Test Automator Professional
 - 💬 Ask me about testing
-- 📫 How to reach me: https://www.linkedin.com/in/noelia-judith-bravo/
+- 📫 You can reach me on [Linkedin](https://www.linkedin.com/in/noelia-judith-bravo/)
-- ⚡ Fun fact: Cinnamon rolls lover